Department of Justice is now the Department of Communities and Justice. Find out more >

 The Families and Friends of Missing Persons Unit (FFMPU) was established in September 2000 and is funded by the New South Wales Government.
-It is part of Victims Services in the NSW Department of Justice.
+It is part of Victims Services, NSW Department of Communities and Justice.

 The FFMPU has adopted the following objectives:

 To provide a specialist counselling service to families and friends of missing persons.

 To establish and maintain an Interagency Forum across government and non-government agencies.